 The true colour of drug side-effects

 Most people are so used to seeing the long-term side effects that they do not even register with them.
 In fact, dividing the effects of drugs into two categories was a very smart marketing idea.
-The two terms 'effects' and 'side-effects' gives people a false impression that these two groups are different while in reality, they are all just the drug's effects.
+The two terms 'effects' and 'side-effects' gives people a false impression that these two groups are different, while in reality, they are all just the effects of the drugs.

 Reading a drug label may be similar to reading car accident statistics.
 We acknowledge the likelihood of being in an accident or even dying, but most people assume the chances of such a scenario happening is very low.
 We simply try not to think about it.